 When you use my referral link and make $10, I will get a $5 incentive.
 Thank you!

 GPT Test Items

-There are other ways to make a few extra bucks.
+There are a lot of ways to make a few extra bucks.
 You just have to look.

-Continue on to the next page for ways to help save money.
+Continue on to the next page for helpful ways to save money.

 Next Page: SAVINGS TIPS:

 For more information, see the FAQs and the About Me page.
 If you have any further questions or need assistance, Contact me.
 Feedback is also appreciated.
 Contributions also accepted via Venmo and PayPal.
 Thank you!